-1. Sony 20mm f/1.8 G – The best lens for Northern Lights photography
+1. Sony 14mm f/1.8 GM – The best lens for Northern Lights photography

 As soon as I tested it, it became my absolute favorite night photography lens.
 The field of view and aperture are also perfect for filming the Aurora and shooting Northern Lights time-lapses.

-*If you prefer something wider, the Sony 14mm f/1.8 is also an excellent option for Northern Lights.
+*If you are looking for something more affordable and don’t mind compromising field of view, the Sony 20mm f/1.8 is also an excellent option for Northern Lights.

 2. Sigma 14mm f/1.8 – best wide-angle lens for Northern Lights

 - LENS MOUNT: Sigma SA, Canon EF, L-Mount, Nikon F, Sony E

 - FOCUS TYPE: Autofocus

 |This is by far the best general wide-angle lens to photograph the Northern Lights.
 It offers the two most important features in any lens for Aurora photography: a wide-angle field of view and luminosity.
 The only cons are its price and weight.
 Compatible with: Nikon, Sony, and Canon full-frame cameras.|

 *If you are a Sony shooter, I’d recommend the Sony 14 mm f/1.8 GM instead for the reasons explained below.

 3. Rokinon 14mm f/2.8 – Best cheap lens for Northern Lights photography